West Palm Beach Planning and Zoning Board opposes Northwood Harbor Historic District project

 Historic Northwood Hills tour gives visitors peek of neighborhood's rich history

-WPTV reached out to Gunster for further comment on Apogee and have not heard back.
+WPTV contacted Gunster for further comment on Apogee and has not heard back.

 For the project to move forward with a staff recommendation for approval, the board said several things need to change with Apogee: height in the 250-foot range, setback moved to a minimum of 20 feet and the number of units decreased from 46 to 43.